River Worth Friends

 Day two timetable

-10.15 Keynote presentation Robert Hellawell (Friends of Bradford Becks) and Emily Eden (Yorkshire Water)
+10:15 Beck on Track: Reviving Bradford's Waterways Together.
+Robert Hellawell (Friends of Bradford’s Becks) & Emily Eden (Yorkshire Water)

-Putting the Sheaf back in Sheffield – Building a Grassroots Urban Rivers Trust"
+11:45 Putting the Sheaf back in Sheffield – Building a Grassroots Urban Rivers Trust

 our main speakers